 As an Office within the Division of Program Coordination, Planning, and Strategic Initiatives (DPCPSI), the Sexual & Gender Minority Research Office (SGMRO) serves as a liaison for the research community and coordinates with all the ICs to ensure SGM populations are considered and represented in research activities across the agency.

 It is important to note that the SGMRO does not have grant-making authority.
 However, there are currently 24 Institutes and Centers (ICs) with grant-making authority at the National Institutes of Health (NIH), each with their own missions, budgets, and funding strategies.
 Researchers interested in securing funding from the NIH should determine how their work fits within research priorities set forth by the different ICs.
 Program Officers are an invaluable resource for potential applicants.
 These officials are responsible for the programmatic, scientific, and technical aspects of a grant within their respective ICs.
 They work to develop research initiatives and serve as points of contact for guidance to both applicants and grantees.
-They provide guidance to potential applicants about funding opportunity announcements, research project mechanisms, and other important components of the grant application process.
+They provide guidance to potential applicants about notices of funding opportunities, research project mechanisms, and other important components of the grant application process.

 We strongly recommend that applicants interested in conducting SGM-related research at the NIH reach out to Program Officers prior to submitting a grant application (see below to learn how you can use NIH RePORTER to find Program Officers).